danielsimeone/flash-archive/README.md

 --standardizing window tool kits
 --setting up good command line options
 --making code ready to take options for different OS, cards, etc.
+--have a image-name only (no transfer) option, to deal with high battery usage if transferring lots of photographs - a script to copy them over later would also be generated. (by putting the SD card into a local reader, rather than using the wifi transfer)
+--allow a session to be re-started, jumping straight into the transfer stage --longterm - use some sort of network library to negotiate the WIFI connection with the flashair, and if really ambitions (perhaps command line option), drop the network connection and re-connect to your regular one when the session is done.
+Clearly, this would be OS dependent, and perhaps more involved than that.

+Issues:
+--if you are not connected to the 'flashair' network that the Toshiba flashair uses as its default, then the programme will crash